Rhythm Basics

 ///whole (in 3)

-It's confusing that the name of the note doesn't match a time duration of 3 divisions.
-But we must use the same looking note (as in 4) to see a time change.
-And just 3 quarter notes make up the whole duration: / / / (quarter, quarter, quarter).
+It is confusing that the name of the note doesn't match a 3 count time duration.
+The same visible note appears for different counts, whether 3 or 4.
+And only 3 quarter notes make up the whole 3 count duration: / / / (quarter, quarter, quarter).

-Therefore, 3 quarters out of 3 beats is 3/3, or three divided by three, which is one, or a whole.
+Therefore, 3 quarters out of 3 beats is 3/3, or three divided by three, which is one (a whole).

-So, in 4, a whole plays four equal counts.
-A half holds for two counts.
+In the count of 4, a whole plays for four equal counts.
+A half plays for two counts.
 A quarter plays for one out of the 4 whole counts.

-In 3, we play a half note with a special dot that makes it 3 counts long.
-We use this dotted half note to show a single note to hold 3 counts.
+In the count of 3, we play a half note with a special dot that makes it 3 counts long.
+We use this dotted half note to represent a single note that's held for 3 counts.

 Finally, as a result of playing only part of the full (whole) count, some of the count is left over.
 During that leftover time period, we can add any notes or rests that fill that time amount.
 As long as we equal the whole time, such as 4 or 3, we can play any kind of divisions with half or quarter notes, or rests.